kosielemmer/filamento/README.md

 ## Disclaimer

 This README is based on the provided `.aider.chat.history.md` file and summarizes the application's requirements and functionality as understood from the chat history.
+# Filament Inventory Management System

+This application is designed to manage a 3D printing filament inventory.
+It provides various screens for different functionalities:

+1. **Home Screen**: The main entry point of the application.

+2. **Select Manufacturer**: Allows users to choose a filament manufacturer.

+3. **Select Filament Type**: Users can select the type of filament (e.g., PLA, ABS).

+4. **Select Color**: Enables selection of filament color.

+5. **Select Location**: Users can specify where the filament is stored.

+6. **Select Shelf**: For choosing a specific shelf within a location.

+7. **Select Position**: Allows selection of a specific position on a shelf.

+8. **View Inventory**: Displays the current inventory of filaments.

+9. **Manage Manufacturers**: Interface for adding or editing manufacturer information.

+10. **Manage Colors**: Allows addition or modification of filament colors.

+11. **Manage Filaments**: Interface for managing filament types and properties.

+12. **Data Maintenance**: Provides options for maintaining the database.

+Each screen interacts with the database to fetch or update relevant information.
+The application uses SQLite as its database management system.

+For detailed information about the database design, please refer to the `database_design.json` file in this repository.